 - Allergies: If you suffer from allergies, hypoallergenic materials such as natural latex, certain synthetic fibers, or wool can provide a safe and comfortable sleep environment.
 Look for certifications that indicate material purity.

 - Budget: Cooling mattress toppers range widely in price.
-Establish a budget, but remember that investing in a higher-quality topper with advanced cooling technology can significantly improve your sleep quality and offer long-term value.
+Establish a budget, but that investing in a higher-quality topper with advanced cooling technology can significantly improve your sleep quality and offer long-term value.

 Consider Material & Construction: